 Now we check whether the elements in $\mathcal{X}_1$ lead to a unique solution, {\it i.e.} whether the 8 hyperplanes corresponding to this object intersect at exactly one point.
 Using this we define the set $\mathcal{X}_2$ as

-Intersection of $8$ planes doesn't necessarily imply that the solution satisfies all the positivity conditions since the intersection of the 8 hyper-planes could lie outside the state space.
+The intersection of $8$ planes doesn't necessarily imply that the solution satisfies all the positivity conditions since the intersection of the 8 hyper-planes could lie outside the state space.
 So we define $\mathcal{X}_3$ as

-The elements in $\mathcal{X}_3$ are then analysed to check if any of them are connected by local reversible transformations, which then lead to the end result of entangled states representative of each entanglement class.
+The elements in $\mathcal{X}_3$ are then analyzed to check if any of them are connected by local reversible transformations, which then lead to the end result of entangled states representative of each entanglement class.